eagle-io/docs/source/topics/device_configuration/myriota_dev_kit/index.rst

 |

-2. Define Myriota payload format
+2. Define Myriota message format
 --------------------------------

 In order to send data from the Myriota device to eagle.io, the data format must first be defined.
-This will describe how to decode the payload, which comprises a 40-character hexadecimal string. `Ruby unpack syntax <https://apidock.com/ruby/String/unpack>`_ is used to define the format.
+This will describe how to decode the message, which comprises a 40-character hexadecimal string. `Ruby unpack syntax <https://apidock.com/ruby/String/unpack>`_ is used to define the format.

 This is an example of the packed Myriota string, and the data format which defines how to unpack it: